makerspace-lab-zero/agreement/agreement-summary-for-members .md

 Makerspace Agreement Summary
 ============================

 - This is a summary of the full Makerspace Agreement.
+Signature on this agreement implies acceptance of the full Makerspace Agreement and Operating Procedures.

 Purpose
 -------